Oculus Rift Coming to Retail Stores in Europe and Canada Next Month

 Image courtesy of: Oculus

-The initial launch of the Oculus Rift may have started off on a bumpy road with pre-order delays lasting weeks and even months, however, now with Oculus all caught up, the company is ready to boost their hardware distribution outside the U.S.
+The initial launch of the Oculus Rift may have started off on a bumpy road with pre-order delays lasting weeks and even months, however, now with Oculus all caught up, the company is ready to boost its hardware distribution outside the U.S.

-Today, Oculus announced that the Rift will be available to in a variety of retail stores throughout Europe and Canada starting on September 20th!
+Today, Oculus announced that the Rift will be available in a variety of retail stores throughout Europe and Canada starting on September 20th!
 While customers in Europe and Canada have been able to order the Rift headset directly from the Oculus website since back in January, the company’s latest initiative to further expand its retail presence with new partners should help bring more appeal and product awareness to consumers on a mass scale.

 According to a post on the official Oculus blog, the Rift headset will be available on Amazon in the UK, France, and Germany, as well as a number of retail chains within their respective regions like John Lewis, Curry’s PC World, GAME, Harrods, FNAC, MediaMarkt, and Saturn.
 As for Canada, you’ll be able to purchase the Rift at your local Best Buy and the Microsoft Online Store.